 8 Essential Embroidery Supplies (List for Beginners)

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links, at no extra cost to you.
+I sometimes receive free products for review.
 Please read disclosure for more information.

-However, beginners might not know where to start when determining the rest of the must-have machine embroidery supplies–I know I was a little confused at first!
+Before using your new embroidery machine, you must purchase basic machine embroidery supplies such as stabilizer, thread, and needles.
+However, beginners might not know where to start when determining the rest of the must-haves–I know I was a little confused at first!

 Supplies for Machine Embroidery (Must-Haves To Get Started)

-1. Embroidery Stabilizer
+1. Stabilizer

 Embroidery stabilizer is the material that goes in the hoop on the back of the item you plan to embroider.